Today, on all about canadian books we find out

 Let's find out...

 Hi!
 My name is crystal fletcher and welcome to this week’s episode of all about canadian books.
-I'm delighted to have Beth Follett as a guest.
-Beth is a novelist, an essayist, a publisher (Pedlar Press), and a poet.
-We’ll be discussing her 2nd novel Instructor which was published by Breakwater Books.
+I'm delighted to have Felicia Mihali as a guest.
+Felicia is a journalist, novelist and publisher who lives in Montréal.
+She has written 12 novels and we discussed Felicia’s latest Pineapple Kisses in Iqaluit which was published by Guernica Editions.

 Let's find out…